Cocaine Rehab & Detox

-When a person uses cocaine, the drug sends a flood of the neurotransmitter dopamine into the brain.1 Dopamine is a feel-good chemical the brain usually absorbs quickly.
+When a person uses cocaine, it sends a flood of the neurotransmitter dopamine into the brain.1 Dopamine is a feel-good chemical the brain usually absorbs quickly.
 Cocaine alters dopamine’s absorption, causing it to remain in the brain for longer time period.

-Some of the acute or short-term effects associated with cocaine use include:
+Some of the acute or short-term effects include:

 Once these effects wear off, a person can experience a powerful “crash” sensation due to the lack of cocaine in the brain and body.
 These effects can linger for several days, making a person feel tired and depressed.
 2

 According to the National Institute on Drug Abuse, an estimated 404,224 of the 1.3 million emergency department visits in 2011 for drug use and misuse including the use of cocaine.
 Overdose deaths due to cocaine abuse peaked in 2006 at more than 7,000 people.
-4 According to 2014’s cocaine overdose death numbers, slightly more than 5,000 people overdosed and died due to their cocaine use disorder.
+4 According to 2014’s cocaine overdose death numbers, slightly more than 5,000 people overdosed and died.

 For a short-acting drug, cocaine can cause tremendous damage to the body.
 One of the most serious complications is related to the heart.
 Cocaine can speed up the heart and also cause irregular heart rhythms.
 1 If a person has a history of heart health problems, this effect can be extremely damaging and potentially deadly.